Facebook iconHow To Use Local LLMs with Ollama? (A Complete Guide)

 • It allows fast, offline testing and development with full control and no cloud dependency.

-In this blog we’ll explore how to use OpenAI-compatible code and tools, since it's one of the most widely supported and easiest ways to get started with local LLMs.
+In this blog we’ll explore how to use OpenAI-compatible code and tools, since it's one of the most widely supported and easiest ways to get started with open source LLMs.

 from openai import OpenAI